-29. The Assessment Offences Committee will meet to consider outcomes of cases where either; a) an appeal made on valid grounds has been accepted for further consideration.

-- b) the Senior Manager: Academic Integrity and Student Conduct was unable to determine an outcome (for example, due to the absence of established precedent, the severity or complexity of the offence) - 30.
-The Assessment Offences Committee will normally consist of no fewer than three members, including the Chair of the Assessment Offences Committee, a Member Institution of the University of London or a senior member of Staff from the University of London who has had no prior involvement in the case or marking of the assessment.
-Further members will normally be academic staff drawn from Member Institutions of the University of London or Institutes of the School of Advanced Study and include an academic lawyer, appropriate subject specialist(s) and a student member.
+- 29. The Assessment Offences Committee will meet to consider outcomes of cases where either: - a) an appeal made on valid grounds has been accepted for further consideration; or - b) the Director of Student Registry Services was unable to determine an outcome (for example, due to the absence of established precedent, or the severity or complexity of the offence). - 30.
+The Assessment Offences Committee will normally consist of no fewer than three members, including the Chair of the Assessment Offences Committee, a Federal Member of the University of London or a senior member of Staff from the University of London who has had no prior involvement in the case or marking of the assessment.
+Further members will normally be academic staff drawn from Federal Members of the University of London or Institutes of the School of Advanced Study and include an academic lawyer, appropriate subject specialist(s) and a student member.
 The membership of each Assessment Offences Committee meeting will reflect the nature of the case(s) under consideration. - 31.
 In exceptional circumstances the Committee is permitted to conduct its business with two members. - 32.
 No member of the Committee will have had any prior knowledge of the student or personal involvement in the case. - 33.
 The Committee will normally conduct its business in person.
-Deliberations are permitted to take place by correspondence, or electronic means, if there is a clear reason for doing so and the method has been agreed by the Chair in consultation with the Senior Manager:

-Academic Integrity and Student Conduct. - 34.
-The Committee will be provided with full details of the cases under consideration including: all relevant documentation and evidence considered at earlier stages of the Procedures, written statements made by the student and, in the case of appeals, the submission form. - 35.
+Deliberations are permitted to take place by correspondence, or electronic means, if there is a clear reason for doing so and the method has been agreed by the Chair in consultation with the Director of Student Registry Services. - 34.
+The Committee will be provided with full details of the cases under consideration including: all relevant documentation and evidence considered at earlier stages of the Procedures, written statements made by the student and, in the case of appeals, the appeal form. - 35.
 Students with cases under consideration will be provided with a copy of each document which will be presented to the Committee.
 The student will then have the opportunity to submit a further statement for consideration by the Committee, if they so wish. - 36.
-The cases, based on the documents held by the student and the Committee, will be presented by the Senior Manager: Academic Integrity and Student Conduct, who will also answer any questions the Committee may have regarding procedural or regulatory matters. - 37.
+The cases, based on the documents held by the student and the Committee, will be presented by the Director of Student Registry Services, who will also answer any questions the Committee may have regarding procedural or regulatory matters. - 37.
 Should the Committee not feel able to reach a judgement, it is permitted to adjourn its business to seek further evidence.
 Any further evidence will be provided to the student, who will be given the opportunity to submit a further statement, before proceedings resume.